KTern/docs/docs/security-policy.md

 Operational security starts right from recruiting an engineer to training and auditing their work products.
 The recruitment process includes standard background verification checks (including verification of academic records) on all new recruits.
 All employees are provided with adequate training about the information security policies of the company and are required to sign that they have read and understood the company’s security-related policies. onfidential information about the company is available for access only to select authorized KTern employees.
 <br>

 Employees are required to report any observed suspicious activities or threats.
 The human resources team takes appropriate disciplinary action against employees who violate organizational security policies.
-Security incidents (breaches and potential vulnerabilities) can be reported by customers through our email: info@ktern.com.
+Security incidents (breaches and potential vulnerabilities) can be reported by customers through our email: <b><a target="_blank" style = "color: #9d0102" >info@ktern.com</a></b>.
 <br>

 KTern maintains an inventory of all information systems used by employees for development purposes in an internal service desk, aided by automated probing software that assists in tracking changes to these systems and their configurations.
 Only authorized and licensed software products are installed by employees.
 No third parties or contractors manage software or information facilities, and no development activity is outsourced.
 All employee information systems are authorized by the management before they are installed or put to use.